 Layout Letters Templates Stencils Wood Signs

 If you used certain fonts with your layout templates and stencils you need to ensure you print out a copy of what layout lettering for example to reference so you ensure you get the lettering correct.

 Measuring and placing your layout templates and stencils is an art.
-Sometimes you don’t need it to be perfect because of the design being more rustic.
-However sometimes you need them to be perfect.
+Sometimes you don’t need it to be perfect because the design is more rustic.
+However, sometimes you need them to be perfect.
 It all depends on design.